 - Peacemaker Book & Translations – Free download of the first chapter in The Peacemaker, plus information on how to acquire translations of the book.

 - The Young Peacemaker – An introduction to how you can teach biblical peacemaking to children.

 - Leading Christians Through Conflict – is a 70-page booklet that provides detailed guidance on how you can serve as a conflict coach or mediator to help other people resolve conflict.

 - Christian Conciliation – Information on how to request coaching or mediation assistance for conflicts you are unable to resolve personally.

-- Conciliation Providers – Organizations and individuals that provide Christian conciliation services.
+- Conciliation Providers – Individuals who provide Christian conciliation services.

 Deepen Your Biblical Peacemaking Skills

 Peacemaking is difficult to learn in the heat of a conflict, when emotions have flared and rational thinking has diminished.
 Therefore I strongly encourage everyone to develop solid peacemaking skills before differences arise.
 You can do this by reading The Peacemaker and by using our online training to improve your overall relational skills.